nauam/Courses/docs/upgrading/upgrading-to-rundeck-3.3.4.md

-# Upgrading to QW Control 3.3.4
+# Upgrading to Rundeck 3.3.4

 ## MySQL
 :::danger
-**For MySQL users**: Starting with QW Control `3.3.4` the MySQL JDBC driver will no longer be bundled in any of the distributions(war, deb, rpm, Docker, etc).
-You must take action for QW Control to continue connecting to the database after upgrading.
+**For MySQL users**: Starting with Rundeck `3.3.4` the MySQL JDBC driver will no longer be bundled in any of the distributions(war, deb, rpm, Docker, etc).
+You must take action for Rundeck to continue connecting to the database after upgrading.
 :::

-The MariaDB Connector/J JDBC driver will continue to be bundled with QW Control, and can be used as a replacement.
+The MariaDB Connector/J JDBC driver will continue to be bundled with Rundeck, and can be used as a replacement.

 **For deb, rpm, and war**
-Set the following in `qwcontrol-config.properties`
+Set the following in `rundeck-config.properties`
 ```properties
 dataSource.driverClassName=org.mariadb.jdbc.Driver
 ```